The best phone tripod is a great way to help upgrade your photography without splashing out on a camera.

 If you're looking for a trustworthy, lightweight companion, the UBeesize tripod might be the one for you.

-The Eucos Selfie Stick Tripod is another great all-round option which stands up to 62 inches tall.
+The Eucos Selfie Stick Tripod is another great all-around option that stands up to 62 inches tall.

 This selfie stick capability is where the tripod gains its real value.
 Rather than collapsing into a frame that can be held, it collapses into a frame that is designed to be held with bodywork that locks in together and has outer grips for a comfortable selfie experience.